 This solution identifies accounts generating clearly poor or fraudulent data, adds them to a Block list, and prevents them from accepting your HITs.
 When you use the Block Low-Quality Respondents feature, we expect the quality of your data to be significantly improved when compared to launching your study to everyone on MTurk.
 However, because it takes time to vet new workers, some unvetted participants will still be able to take your HITs.
 While we can’t guarantee that you won’t find an occasional low-quality response, we are confident that this feature will vastly improve the quality of data you collect.

 If you want to be sure that everyone who participates in your study has shown prior evidence of attention and engagement, you can use our “CloudResearch-Approved Participants” feature.
 This feature allows only vetted workers to take HITs.

 The Approved Participants represent various levels of experience on MTurk, different ages, races, incomes, and are generally demographically similar to other MTurk workers.
 Because we use more stringent vetting tools to Approve workers, the number of people who are available through this feature is smaller, although the vast majority of active workers can still participate.
-For studies in which you are targeting people based on very specific characteristics, or if you want to collect a very large number of responses, we would recommend using our Block Low-Quality Participants tool instead.

 In the past we have developed other tools that are still useful in minimizing low-quality data, and we continue to offer these tools.
 These additional tools allow researchers to block workers based on suspicious locations or duplicate IP addresses.
 These geo-location and IP-based tools work well in combination with our new solutions.